tweggen/Karawan/README.md

 As soon the physical renderer really needs to render it, it will trigger upload on any of these items.

 #### Caveats

 ATextureEntry instances are a special beast: In addition to not being uploaded as anything else, they also can be outdated.
 This would happen if they are rendered from a framebuffer who is newer inside memory than on GPU.
 In that case the texture also would be uploaded by the renderer.

+## Save game integration

+Any implementation part that wants to be part of a load/save process can register itself with the Saver module, using its OnBeforeSaveGame and OnAfterLoadGame hooks.

+## About Narration

+The narration is based on inky.
+It hooks into the savegame system to be able to restore itself.